yankaincode/vue-field-experience/README.md

 * new data appended through Form is not fully back-end friendly for now (error 500 exists within [the demo of the guide](https://taniarascia.github.io/vue-tutorial/) on PUT method as well), so as a workaround a PATCH request method only was used for the case,
 * added &lt;component&gt; routing and listening of 'hashchange' event to switch tabs and update title of the document,
 * added animations by built-in components &lt;Transition&gt; and &lt;TransitionGroup&gt;,
-* added more style to UI design,
+* added more style to UI design with attention to UX,
 * worked with SCSS, BEM, Git for practice.

 ### All used stack and tools: